isaac-mason/navcat/README.md

-// raycastWithCosts calculates path costs and requires the previous polygon reference const prevRef = 0; // 0 if no previous polygon const raycastResult = Nav.raycastWithCosts(navMesh, startNode.ref, start, end, Nav.DEFAULT_QUERY_FILTER, prevRef);
+// raycastWithCosts calculates path costs and requires the previous polygon reference const prevRef = 0; // 0 if no previous polygon const raycastResult = Nav.raycastWithCosts(navMesh, startNode.nodeRef, start, end, Nav.DEFAULT_QUERY_FILTER, prevRef);

 console.log(raycastResult.t); // the normalized distance along the ray where an obstruction was found, or 1.0 if none console.log(raycastResult.hitNormal); // the normal of the obstruction hit, or [0, 0, 0] if none